1. What is Project Green Light and why should my business join?

 Project Green Light Detroit is the first public-private-community partnership of its kind, blending a mix of real-time crime-fighting and community policing aimed at improving neighborhood safety, promoting the revitalization and growth of local businesses, and strengthening DPD’s efforts to deter, identify, and solve crime.

-Join the nearly 200 Project Green Light businesses who partner with the Detroit Police Department and receive state of the art crime fighting tools and security.
+Join the more than 400 Project Green Light businesses who partner with the Detroit Police Department.

 2. Has Project Green Light been effective so far?

 Yes.
-Incidents of violent crime have been reduced by 50% among the original 8 GL partners comparing January to July in 2017 to 2015.
+Incidents of violent crime have been reduced by 23% YTD at all sites and 48% YTD at the original 8 sites compared to YTD 2015.

 3. How much does it cost to be a part of Project Green Light?

-4. What is the cost of the light that will be installed to indicate that I am a Project Green Light business
+5. What is the cost of the light that will be installed to indicate that I am a Project Green Light business?

 6. Is the signage mandatory?
 What is the cost?

-Yes per the MOU, Project Green Light signs must be installed.
+Yes per the Memorandum of Understanding (MOU), Project Green Light signs must be installed.
 The signage signifies to your customers and the community that you are a Project Green Light partner.
 The cost of the signs depends on the vendor and ranges between $400-$650.

 8. Can I use my existing camera system as part of the Project Green Light Program?